GabrielCruz079/Gabriel_Ramos/README.md

 ##  My name is Gabriel Ramos!

 I`m 21 yaers old, i start study for system analysis and development, 2 years a in the meantime i liked it and became interested in data analysis.
 The most language i used is Python, CSS and Javascript.
-I use for structure(FrameWork) a HTML and BDA(Database) a MySql.
+I use for structure(FrameWork) a HTML and BDA(Database) the MySql.

 <div style="display: inline_block"><br>
   <img align="center" alt="Rafa-Js" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-plain.svg">